oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Workflows.md

 **Step 1**:

-The CD3 Template can be found at location  - /cd3user/oci_tools/cd3_automation_toolkit/example or can be downloaded from cd3.
+The CD3 Template can be found at location  - /cd3user/oci_tools/cd3_automation_toolkit/example.

 For the Core OCI Objects (IAM, Tags, Networking, Instances, LBR, Storage, Databases) - use the **CD3-SingleVCN-template.xlsx** file or **CD3-HubSpoke-template.xlsx** or **CD3-CIS-template.xlsx** based on the requirement.